manurec0/Overtone-Analyzer/README.md

 ### Overview

 The dataset includes **15 overtone singing performances**, each sourced from YouTube and manually annotated.
-Annotations are provided in Sonic Visualiser-compatible CSV format and include both **fundamental frequency tracks** and, in select cases, **harmonic annotations**.
+Annotations are provided in Sonic Visualiser-compatible CSV format and include both **fundamental frequency tracks** and **harmonic annotations**.
 The dataset supports evaluation of pitch detection methods under the unique spectral characteristics of overtone singing.

 ### Dataset Curation Process